reshmabidikar/slate/source/includes/_subscription.md

 ### Remove tags from subscription

-This API removes a list of tags attached to a subscription.
+This API deletes one or more tags attached to a subscription.

 **HTTP Request**